roach-php/roach-php.dev/content/docs/spiders.md

 ## Running Spiders

 After we have set up our spider, it’s finally time to run it.
 Luckily, Roach makes this super easy.
-All we have to do is pass the class name of our spider to the static `Roach::run()` method and Roach will take care of the rest.
+All we have to do is pass the class name of our spider to the static `Roach::startSpider()` method and Roach will take care of the rest.

 <CodeBlock>